Contributions: R. Scott Appleby

 Edited: George E. Demacopoulos

 George E. Demacopoulos is Fr.
 John Meyendorff & Patterson Family Chair of Orthodox Christian Studies and Professor of Theology at Fordham University.
+He is the author of Colonizing Christianity: Greek and Latin Religious Identity in the Era of the Fourth Crusade and Gregory the Great: Ascetic, Pastor, and First Man of Rome.

 Contributions: Darlene Fozard Weaver